This article details how the new messaging standard known as 10DLC will affect sending messages with Hustle.

 What does the TCR score do?

-When a brand is registered with The Campaign Registry (TCR), its details are reviewed by additional third parties called Vetting Partners.
+When a brand is registered with The Campaign Registry (TCR), the entity's details are reviewed by third parties collectively referred to as Vetting Partners.

-- Most entities will receive a score of 0-100 from based on the Vetting Partner's review.
-This score is used by Carriers to determine how an entity's message throughput.
+- Standard Brands: Most entities will receive a score of 0-100 based on the Vetting Partner's review.

-- Political Candidates, Parties, PACs and 527s will be vetted by Campaign Verify (CV).
+- Political Brands: Political Candidates, Parties, PACs and 527s will be vetted by Campaign Verify (CV).
 CV does not return a "score".
-Instead, Brands that have been successfully vetted using a Campaign Verify token will be marked as Active.
-Brands that register with Campaign Verify tokens will not have a TCR score.
-Throughput will be determined by the limits of the Political campaign special use case.
+Instead, they will be marked as Active

 How do carriers affect throughput?